TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 * Blocks cookies from script tags
 * Blocks cookies from iFrames
 * iFrames placeholder: option to disable parts of your page and display a message
-* Click and scroll event: option to enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
+* Click or scroll event: option to enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
 * Disable cookies button
 * Currently developed